mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Time limited running
 """"""""""""""""""""

-Use this preference to restrict the amount of time that the loco will run.
+This preference allows you to restrict the amount of time that the loco will run.

 Options: